open-eid/libcdoc/doc/tool.md

     FILE1 [FILE2 FILE3...
 FILEn]
 ```

-It is also possible to re-encrypt file by adding new recipients.
-In that case, use **re-encrypt** switch instead of *encrypt*.
-The rest of the options are same.
+To re-encrypt a file for a different recipient(s) or with a different encryption method, use the **re-encrypt** switch instead of **encrypt**.
+For that both decryption and encryption options have to be specified.

 ### Options